ceever/PCManFM-Qt-Context-Menu/README.md

 ---
 **EXPLANATION & USAGE:**

+**.desktop files:**
-*.desktop* files are text files under Linux that generally specify a certain program executable.
+* *.desktop* files are text files under Linux that generally specify a certain program executable.
 But they are also used for autostart topics (/etc/xdg/autostart) or for file manager actions, often with Nautilus (GNOME) but also with PCManFM-Qt (LXQt).
+* You may adjust the "ICON=" property according to which is available in your system.
+You can actually also place an icon into /usr/share/file-manager/(icons/) and reference it.
+* If you want to place the below scripts anywhere else, you have to modify the path in the relevant *.desktop* file.
+* Submenus are created automatically if a *.desktop* file is created with some other *.desktop* file's (actual) file name in the menu's action list.
+If you delete the menu *.desktop* file, all underlying actions are moved to the main context menu.

 **Scripts:**
 * The scripts are very simple and you can modify them if required.
 You might even replace programs that are not on your system by your preferred alternative.